 Course Test Date

 Visit the Continuing Education Registration page

-The course has the following prerequisites: students must be at least 15 years old, in good physical condition, able to swim 500 yards without stopping, able to swim freestyle, breast stroke, sidestroke, able to retrieve a 10lb. brick from 7ft. water, and must be able to tread water without hands for two minutes.
-Students must complete the prerequisite swim and exercises on May 3 in order to be issued a seat in the course.
+The course has the following prerequisites: students must be at least 15 years old, in good physical condition, able to swim 500 yards without stopping, able to swim freestyle, breast stroke, sidestroke, able to retrieve a 10lb. brick from 7ft. water, and able to tread water without hands for two minutes.
+Students must complete the prerequisite swim and exercises on the scheduled date in order to be issued a seat in the course.

-Please contact Alicia Hatcher at 850-718-2405 if you have any questions regarding lifeguard certification.
+Please contact Rance Massengill at 850-718-2440 if you have any questions regarding lifeguard certification.
 In order to be registered in the course, course fees must be paid; otherwise, you will not be considered a registered member of the course.